NATIONAL TEAM OF IMPLICIT BIAS TRAINING PROFESSIONALS

 Fridell, L.A. & Lim, H. (2016).
 Assessing the Racial Aspects of Police Force Using the Implicit- and Counter-bias Perspectives.
 Journal of Criminal Justice, 44 (March), 36 – 48.

-Fridell, L.A.
-(2004).
+Lorie Fridell (2004).
 By the Numbers: A Guide for Analyzing Race Data from Vehicle Stops.
 Washington, DC: The Police Executive Research Forum.

-Fridell, L.A.
-(2005).
+Lorie Fridell (2005).
 Understanding Race Data from Vehicle Stops: A Stakeholder’s Guide.
 Washington, DC: The Police Executive Research Forum.
 (This guide summarizes key points from By the Numbers.)

-Selected Fridell Publications on Other Topics
+Selected Fridell Publications on Other Topics:

 Academic Articles: